Flight-School/ner/README.md

 ---

-For more information about natural language processing in Swift, check out Chapter 7 of the
+For more information about natural language processing, check out Chapter 7 of the
 [Flight School Guide to Swift Strings](https://flight.school/books/strings).